Ioan Silviu Suciu

-Ioan Silviu Suciu (born 24 November 1977 in Sibiu) is a retired Romanian artistic gymnast.
+Ioan Silviu Suciu (born 24 November 1977 in Sibiu) is the president of the Romanian Gymnastics Federation and a retired artistic gymnast.

+Gymnastics career

 His best event was the pommel horse.
 One of his closest rivals was his teammate and pommel horse Olympic champion Marius Urzică, who was defeated by Suciu in Ljubljana, 2004, when the latter won the title while Urzică took 8th place.
 Suciu is an Olympic bronze medalist with the team, a silver world medalist on pommel horse and a six-time European medalist (pommel horse, vault and team).
 Suciu was one of the key team members of the Romanian gymnastics team for several years contributing to the 2004 Olympic team bronze medal and three continental team medals (two gold and one silver).
 He also placed fourth all around at the 2004 Olympic Games.

+Post-competitive career

+In 2020, Suciu ran for the presidency of the Romanian Gymnastics Federation and lost to Carmencita Constantin.
+He ran again in 2025 and was elected to a four-year term.